 The Council is one of the largest Councils in metropolitan Adelaide with its boundary extending from the River Torrens to Outer Harbor covering an area of about 97 square kilometres,

-The estimated resident population is 120,427, which is the third highest of any Council in the state.
+The population of PAE is 121,230 (2016 Census figure), which is the third highest of any Council in the state.
 The City accommodates a large commercial and industrial base of over 8,000 businesses.